Ali Partovi: Code.org

-Ali and Hadi created Code.org in 2013 as a non-profit initiative to promote computer science, and the two brothers funded the initiative.
-They believe that everyone in the world should be able to read and write code, yet many American public schools don't offer computer science classes.
-Ali and Hadi launched a short video featuring Mark Zuckerberg, Bill Gates, Jack Dorsey, and others to inspire kids to learn how to code.
+Partovi created Code.org in 2013 as a non-profit initiative to promote computer science, and the two brothers funded the initiative.
+Partovi believes that everyone in the world should be able to read and write code, yet many American public schools do not offer computer science classes.
+Code.org launched a short video featuring Mark Zuckerberg, Bill Gates, Jack Dorsey, and others to inspire kids to learn how to code.
 This video garnered over 15 million views on YouTube.
-Ali also helped establish Hour of Code, a tutorial that introduces students to programming.
+Code.org also established Hour of Code, a tutorial that introduces students to programming.